Launch your business in 10 days!

 What business can I start in my home?

-Most businesses can be started from home as long as there are no homeowner association rules or local government prohibitions.
-You probably won’t be able to start home-based manufacturing or energy companies, for example.
+Most businesses can be started from home as long as there are no homeowner association rules or local government restrictions.
+For example, you probably won’t be able to start home-based manufacturing or energy companies.

 How do I start a small home-based business?

-Beginning a small, home-based business can be achieved by following the essential steps we’ve outlined.
-First, consider potential ideas and determine if they are suitable for working from your residence.
+Starting a small, home-based business can be achieved by following the steps we’ve outlined above.
+First, consider potential ideas and determine if they’re suitable for working from your residence.

 Consider profitability by creating an organized blueprint of how to move forward.
-Pick out the right company configuration, give it an apt name, register it with your state authority, and attain an applicable tax ID number and licenses to pave the way for a successful at-home venture.
+From there, you’ll need to pick out the right company configuration and give it a name.
+Once you’re ready, make it official by registering with your state authority, registering for a tax ID, and getting a business license.

 Can a tenant run a business from a rental property?

 You may be able to start a home business if you rent.
-You’ll need to:
+You’ll need to verify what’s allowed in your home or building:

-2. Talk with your apartment complex manager, HOA, or landlord.
+• Talk with your apartment complex manager, HOA representative, or landlord.

 You may need a signed letter of authorization (see our sample) giving permission to use the property for business purposes.

-What are the three general rules for qualifying your home office as a business expense?
+What are the three general rules for classifying your home office as a business expense?

-Smartly dressed woman entrepreneur gesturing to screenshot of IRS home office requirements webpage
+Smartly dressed woman entrepreneur gesturing to a screenshot of the IRS home office requirements webpage.

-According to the Internal Revenue Service, you have to meet three main criteria to claim a home office as a business expense:
+According to the Internal Revenue Service (IRS), you have to meet three main criteria to claim a home office as a business expense:

 1. Exclusive and regular use: Your home office must be used exclusively for business purposes on a regular basis.
 It should not be used for personal activities.